MartinKraychev/IMDB-project-rest/README.md

-# Movie REST API with Django
+# Movie Catalogue REST API with Django
 ## This is a backend project set up to work with frontend module uploaded here : https://github.com/MartinKraychev/IMDB-frontend

 To test locally: